 6 Biggest Air Conditioning Problems Resulting from the Arizona Sun

 Your central air conditioner is no different, because it is affected by the heat just as you are.
-Let’s take a closer look at six common HVAC problems our technicians encounter in repairing Arizona A/C units that all stem from our state’s high summertime heat.
+Let’s take a closer look at six common HVAC problems our technicians encounter when repairing AC units In Arizona that all stem from our state’s high summertime heat.

 You fuss with the thermostat.
 Hopeful, you hold your hand over a register.
 You even check your home’s main circuit breaker panel to ensure your central air conditioner has power.
 Yet no cool air is blowing.
 Finally, you look at the inside unit and face the worst: the fan on the air handler is not even moving.
 When it should be spinning so fast you cannot see the blades, it just sits there, refusing to move cold air into your ductwork.